DaneSirois/CityShare/README.md

 # CityShare:

-Custom created the architecture and naming convention.
-In hindsight there are a few things that I'd do differently, but it was a cool experiement nonetheless

 We used a cool piece of Redux middleware called [Redux-socket.io](https://github.com/itaylor/redux-socket.io).
 This let us dispatch redux actions both to and from our websocket server.
 All of the network calls in this app were done via websockets.

 ### Naming Convention / Architecture (MTN):